tkeremc/tkeremc/README.md

 <details>
   <summary>More about me</summary>

-- 🔭 **Currently Working On:** [GangChat](https://github.com/tkeremc/gangchat) - A project to build a real-time communication platform.
 - 🌱 **Currently Learning:** .NET 8 and diving deeper into backend development.
 - 💼 **Experience:** Python, JavaScript, Unity, C, C++, HTML, CSS.
 - 🎮 **Hobbies:** Game development and exploring innovations in the tech world.